Imori Advisory Group · East Africa

 Pre-Deployment Cultural Training

-Workshops for teams preparing to enter East Africa.
-Half-day or full-day, in person or virtual.
+For teams preparing to enter East Africa.

 02